shuttle-hq/shuttle/resources/aws-rds/README.md

 ## Usage

 Add `shuttle-aws-rds` to the dependencies for your service.
-Every engine is behind the following feature flags and attribute paths:
+Every engine is behind the following feature flags and attribute paths.
+The default is to use native TLS.
+You can also add `-rustls` after the feature flag, for example `postgres-rustls`.

 | Engine   | Feature flag | Attribute path            |
 |----------|--------------|---------------------------|
 | Postgres | postgres     | shuttle_aws_rds::Postgres |
 | MySql    | mysql        | shuttle_aws_rds::MySql    |
 | MariaDB  | mariadb      | shuttle_aws_rds::MariaDB  |

-Note: You can also add `-rustls` after the feature flag, `postgres-rustls` etc

 An example using the Tide framework can be found on [GitHub](https://github.com/shuttle-hq/shuttle-examples/tree/main/tide/postgres)